peter6601/ShowOffCollectionsDemo/README.md

 # ShowOffCollectionsDemo
-using OpenSea API to show NFF collections
+using OpenSea API to show NFT collections